-Students at UWE Bristol who are also parents may be entitled to a range of allowances or grants that will help them to finance their studies.
+Student parents who start at UWE Bristol in the 2017/18 academic year may be entitled to a range of allowances or grants that will help them to finance their studies.

 This page is for full-time UK resident undergraduate students who have dependant children, although some of the content may be useful for postgraduate students.